shooterdimon/BooksRatingPredictor/README.md

 **Python**

-`Python` is one of the most populat programming language.
+`Python` is one of the most popular programming language.
 The key features:
 * Simple and easy syntax.
 * Developing speed.
-Python allows you to develop MVP in few month, than you can test your business solution and be the first at world market.
+Python allows you to develop MVP in few month, then you can test your business solution and be the first at world market.
 * Community.
-There are a lot of enthusiats who are working on additional features and developing new functionality.
+There are a lot of enthusiasts who are working on additional features and developing new functionality.
 * Accessibility & Versatility.
 You can use `Python` to solve different tasks from web developing to ML solutions.

-To develop ML solution, you have to use `Python`, because it has libraries that makes ypur development easier and faster, sush as `NummPy`, `Scikit-learn`, `Pandas` and others.
+To develop ML solution, you have to use `Python`, because it has libraries that make your development easier and faster, such as `NummPy`, `Scikit-learn`, `Pandas` and others.

 **Streamlit**